iama3191/The_Hangman/README.md

 ### Structure

-The game has a series of logical steps for easy interaction with the program.
-The user is accompanied at all times with messages so that he understands what input he has to enter and so that he can make a decision at any time without waiting for the end of the game.
+The game has a series of logical steps for easy navigation.
+The user is accompanied along the way with instructions so he can understand what input he has to enter and so that he can make a decision.
 At the same time, for every action the user performs, he will receive a response, either negative or positive.

 ### Skeleton